To Host or Not To Host That is the Image Hosting Question

-Image hosting isn’t right for everyone.
-In fact, it’s completely wrong for some.
+Fast image hosting isn’t common.
+In fact, quick image hosting is something you notice – because slow loads are common.
 Knowing whether or not you want to host your own images boils down to a few simple decisions.
 This post answers the question – to host or not to host your own images?
-Image hosting pro’s and con’s could fill a bookshelf, but the below are the essence of why most people go down one route or the other.
+Fast image hosting decisions could fill a bookshelf, but the below are the essence of why most people go down one route or the other.

 Image hosting is a very simple idea.
 An image that you see appear online can either be hosted by the owner of the image, or the hosting of that image can be outsourced to a third party.
 What that means in practice, generally speaking, is whether the image is going to be hosted on your server or are you going to employ someone else to host it on theirs.

 That’s a simplistic view of it, but it’s enough to give you the general understanding of what image hosting is.